thatfloflo/typst-pc-letter/README.md

 As shown in the example above, `pc-letter.init()` returns a dictionary of functions that can be used to add various fields to your letter and help with formatting your text.

 *Important:* To call any of these functions, you have to enclose them in parentheses.
-So it should be `#(letter.spaced-smallcaps)[My Text]`:heavy_check_mark: rather than `#letter.spaced-smallcaps[My Text]`:bomb:, the latter of which will produce an error.
+So it should be `#(letter.spaced-smallcaps)[My Text]`✔️ rather than `#letter.spaced-smallcaps[My Text]`💣, the latter of which will produce an error.
 This is currently a limitation of Typst's module-model and might change in future.

 Here's a list of the available fields and functions, assuming you have used `#let letter = pc-letter.init()` to collect them in the variable `letter`: